 every 6 s.
 Approx. 6 m (20 ft) round cylindrical tower with lantern

 and gallery, painted yellow with red trim and a red band around

 the gallery.
-Iris Diensthuber's photo is above, Pat Young has a photo, a panoramic view of the lighthouse and harbor is also available, and Google has a satellite
+Iris Diensthuber's photo is at the top of this page, Pat Young has a photo, a panoramic view of the lighthouse and harbor is also available, and Google has a satellite

 of Puerto Barquerizo Moreno near the southwestern tip of the island.

 Site open, tower closed.
 ARLHS GAL-007; Admiralty G3101.5; NGA 0329.